 Located along the slopes near The Water Works, an accessible children’s play environment will be designed around natural features.

-Set to open in mid-2015 near the Water Works and the Lee and Joe Jamail Skatepark, the Barbara Fish Daniel Nature Play Area and Picnic Pavilion will be one of the park’s most popular destinations.
-Designed to inspire a love of nature within children, features of the play area include: a boulder rock scramble, a rolling lawn, a stream and waterfall, climbing logs and stones, and 33-foot slide.
+Set to open in mid-2015 near The Water Works and the Lee and Joe Jamail Skatepark, the Barbara Fish Daniel Nature Play Area and Picnic Pavilion will be one of the park’s most popular destinations.
+Designed to inspire a love of nature within children, features of the play area include a boulder rock scramble, a rolling lawn, a stream and waterfall, climbing logs and stones, and 33-foot slide.
 The most compelling component will be a tri-level tree house/boat deck with climbing net.
 Parents will have easy access to parking, restrooms, park staff and the option of renting the play area’s picnic pavilion for special events and birthday parties.
 Thanks to the Ray C. Fish Foundation for its generous $1 million grant for this play area.